-Support for clinical programmes is delivered through development of clinical best practices, research, training, mentoring, participation in technical committees, provision of facilities and equipment, and secondment of staff, among others.
+Support for clinical programmes is delivered through development of clinical best practices, research, training, mentoring, participation in technical committees, provision of facilities and equipment, and secondment of staff, among others services.

 Funding and revenue

-- The President’s Emergency Plan for AIDS Relief (PEPFAR), which is managed by USAID
+- The President’s Emergency Plan for AIDS Relief (PEPFAR), managed by USAID

 - Revenue from the private sector for provision of employee wellness services (through Right to Care Health Services)

 Right to Care’s Adult HIV and Paediatric HIV programmes support the clinical care and treatment of individuals infected with HIV and associated diseases.
 Care and treatment is accessible through an integrated model that includes prevention, transition into care, treatment adherence, and nurse initiated and managed ARV treatment (NIMART).
 Loss-to-follow-up is minimised using innovative approaches, such as automated text messages and patient transfers with electronic records.

 On-site and didactic training are provided to clinicians in the public and private sectors.
 In each province, centres of excellence are hubs for mentoring and training and for referrals of complicated cases.

 In its first ten years of operation, Right to Care initiated over 230 000 patients on ARV therapy.